giupo/uploadr.py/README.rst

 Uploadr.py is a simple Python script for uploading your photos to Flickr.
 It also arranges them into sets and collections that correspond to the directory structure of your photos directory.

-The script is superior to other Flickr uploaders in several important ways.
+The script is superior to other Flickr uploaders in several ways:

 1. It preserves the layout of your photos directory by organizing the uploads into sets and collections, instead of just putting everything into one giant photo stream.

 2. It can be safely interrupted and restarted and it will avoid making duplicate uploads.